ncatlab/nlab-content/pages/0/1/3/0/310/content.md

 Somewhat more generally, a [[frame]] (a [[sup-lattice]] in which finite meets distribute over arbitrary sups) also carries a Heyting algebra structure.
 In a frame, we may define
-$$(u \Rightarrow v) = \bigvee_{x \wedge u \leq v} x$$ and the distributivity property guarantees that the universal property for implication holds.
+$$(u \Rightarrow v) = \bigvee_{x \wedge u \leq v} x$$ and the distributivity property guarantees that the universal property \eqref{UniversalProperty} holds.
 (The detailed proof is a "baby" application of an [[adjoint functor theorem]].)

 Thus frames are extensionally the same thing as _[[complete lattice|complete]] Heyting algebras_.
 However, _intensionally_ they are quite different; that is, a morphism of frames is not usually a morphism of complete Heyting algebras: they do not preserve the implication operator.